vineet-k09/E-Book-Recommendation/CONTRIBUTING.md

 # 🤝 Contributing to E-Book Recommendation System

 Thanks for checking out this project!
-Right now, this is a local, college-level data science project built by [@vineet-k09](https://github.com/vineet-k09) to explore full-stack development, big data processing, and recommender systems.
+Right now, this is a local, college-level data science project built by [@vineet-k09](https://github.com/vineet-k09) and team to explore full-stack development, big data processing, and recommender systems.

 ## 🛠 Local Setup